OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Workflow_and_Functions_API_Model_dev_spec_2024.02.21.md

 TODO: Prompt Sequence: refine steps below to prepare them for Copilot or ChatGPT prompts.

+# LOGIC SEQUENCE
+# TODO: get logic clearer and more organized for main:
+# 1. Unzip the starter project repository
+# 1b.
+Clone the starter project repository directly from GitHub
+# 1c.
+Determine whether there is a environments.yml file or a requirements.txt file
+# 1d.
+If there is an environments.yml file, use it to create the environment
+# 1e.
+If there is a requirements.txt file, use it to create the environment
+# 1f.
+If there is a Poetry spec (pyproject.toml) instead of a environments.yml or requirements.txt file, ask the user what to do next, or use the Poetry spec to create the environment.
+#    Version 1.0+ of CondaQuickBuilder will not support Poetry, but it can be added in a future version.
+# 3. Parse the requirements file

+# 2. Plan to use latest version of Python BY DEFAULT, UNLESS the new project package requires an older version
+# 2b.
+Alert the user that latest version of Python will be used.
+Ask thes if they want to use a different version, if it is not specified in the requirements file

+# 4. Get the list of channels used in the conda configuration (if available)
+# 5. Get the list of environments availble locally
+# 6. Create a new environment
+# 7. Install the packages in the environment
+# 8. Save the versions of the packages (?) to a file

 1) For this project, the name is "CondaQuickBuilder"

 2a) CondaQuickBuilder is an automated tool designed to accelerate the setup of new projects by building a new Conda environment from an existing project repository package.